Home / News / Mandatory director identification number regime commences

 • Significant penalties apply for failing to obtain, misuse, or falsifying a DIN.

 New laws require all directors to have a 15-digit Director Identification Number (DIN) which will be unique to each director.
-A director will only need to apply for a DIN once and they will keep their number forever even if the director changes their name,
+A director will only need to apply for a DIN once and they will keep their number forever even if the director changes their name, their directorships, or ceases being a director.

 The introduction of a DIN has the aim of: